I cringe when someone tells me, “I don’t have a creative bone in my body.”

-There is a belief that if you’re not making a lot of money at something, it’s not worth while.
+There is a belief that if you’re not making a lot of money at something, it’s not worthwhile.
 We believe we have to work hard (not fun) to be successful and save the rest of our time to be creative (have fun).

 But, as we all know, that kind of lifestyle leaves very little room for fun.
 “Thank God it’s Friday!” is a common saying throughout our culture.
 But the hidden meaning is, “I’ve been doing something I hate all week, now it’s time to have fun.”
 And what do most people do?
 Go out, have drinks, eat a bunch, watch a movie and go to sleep.
-Or go out, drink to much and wake up on Saturday wondering, “what happened?”
-The weekend is filled with housework, cooking and spending time with the kids, or worse, recovering from all that drinking on Friday night.
+Or go out, drink too much and wake up on Saturday wondering, “what happened?”
+The weekend is filled with housework, cooking, and spending time with the kids, or worse, recovering from all that drinking on Friday night.

 I am familiar with thinking I wasn’t being creative while running a large tech company for 14 years.

-At first it was great, I was working on an interactive program for kids doing artwork, writing story boards, working with animators and having fun.
-However, it became a “job” when I stopped doing artwork and creative storyboarding and just managed the projects, people and corporate funders.
+At first, it was great, I was working on an interactive program for kids doing artwork, writing storyboards, working with animators, and having fun.
+However, it became a “job” when I stopped doing artwork and creative storyboarding and just managed the projects, people, and corporate funders.
 After 12 years I burned out.

 It wasn’t until I found a “creative” outlet that I began my journey to realizing just how creative we all are.

 The outlet was, as you most likely know, was creating mandalas.
-It was my ongoing fascination that lead me to research not only the power of the mandala, but the power of creativity.
+It was my ongoing fascination that lead me to research not only the power of the mandala but the power of creativity.